 I’m certainly not going back to spending all I earn because investing is a bit problematic.

 #2.
 It is a matter of trust

 Whether I decide to stay with Nutmeg or not is a matter of trust.
 I received several e-mail messages from readers who were so disappointed in the performance of their Nutmeg portfolio that they were considering pulling out.
 They also have lost their trust in Nutmeg.

 I trust them.
-I was an early adopter but not one who is blindly following the latest fashion – I research things, analyse them and discuss decisions with John (who is rather risk averse and research oriented).
+I was an early adopter of Nutmeg investing but not one who is blindly following the latest fashion – I research things, analyse them and discuss decisions with John (who is rather risk averse and research oriented).